 - 4.1 Employees' benefits are guaranteed by the LGPS Regulations, and do not change with market values or employer contributions.
 Investment returns will help pay for some of the benefits, but probably not all, and certainly with no guarantee.
 Employees' contributions are fixed in those regulations at a level which covers only part of the cost of the benefits. - 4.2 Therefore, employers need to pay the balance of the cost of delivering the benefits to members and their dependants. - 4.3 The Funding Strategy Statement is another important policy which together with the ISS governs how the Fund approaches its responsibilities.
 The FSS focuses on how employer liabilities are measured, the pace at which these liabilities are funded, and how employers or pools of employers pay for their own liabilities.
-The FSS sets out how the Administering Authority has balanced the conflicting aims of: - affordability of employer contributions, - transparency of processes, - stability of employers' contributions, and - prudence in the funding basis - 4.4 The FSS was last reviewed in December 2016 and sets out the following objectives: - to ensure the long-term solvency of the Fund, using a prudent long term view.
-This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - to minimise the long-term cash contributions which employers need to pay to the Fund, by recognising the link between assets and liabilities and adopting an investment strategy which
+The FSS sets out how the Administering Authority has balanced the conflicting aims of: - affordability of employer contributions, - transparency of processes, - stability of employers' contributions, and - prudence in the funding basis - 4.4 The FSS was last reviewed in 2021 and sets out the following objectives: - to ensure the long-term solvency of the Fund, using a prudent long term view.
+This will ensure that sufficient funds are available to meet all members'/dependants' benefits as they fall due for payment; - to ensure that employer contribution rates are reasonably stable where appropriate; - to minimise the long-term cash contributions which employers need to pay to the Fund, by recognising the link between assets and liabilities and adopting an investment strategy which balances risk and return (NB this will also minimise the costs to be borne by Council Tax payers); - to reflect the different characteristics of different employers in determining contribution rates.
+This involves the Fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and

-- balances risk and return (NB this will also minimise the costs to be borne by Council Tax payers); - to reflect the different characteristics of different employers in determining contribution rates.
-This involves the Fund having a clear and transparent funding strategy to demonstrate how each employer can best meet its own liabilities over future years; and - to use reasonable measures to reduce the risk to other employers and ultimately to the Council Tax payer from an employer defaulting on its pension obligations. - 4.5 In ensuring that the Fund's assets are suitable to meet the liabilities as they fall due the Fund also periodically reviews Fund maturity.
-This was last reviewed following the triennial valuation in December 2016.
-This analysis shows that the Fund is expected to be slightly cash flow negative in the early years (benefit payments will be greater than income from contributions) with cash flow varying between outflows of £1m to £5m up until 2020. - 4.6 Cash flows in the maturity analysis do not consider investment income which is available to fund the smaller cash out flows.
-Investment income was £20.7m in 2018/19.
+- to use reasonable measures to reduce the risk to other employers and ultimately to the Council Tax payer from an employer defaulting on its pension obligations. - 4.5 In ensuring that the Fund's assets are suitable to meet the liabilities as they fall due the Fund also periodically reviews Fund maturity.
+This was last reviewed following the triennial valuation in December 2019. - 4.6 Cash flows in the maturity analysis do not consider investment income which is available to fund the smaller cash out flows.
+Investment income was £10.3m in 2020/21.
 Therefore in the shorter term income from investments will cover net cash out flows. - 4.7 Fund Maturity is important as when a Fund becomes cash flow neutral it then must rely on its assets to fund benefits.
 In this scenario the investment strategy must factor in reducing assets and mandates must be structured so that assets can be withdrawn to fund benefits as and when required.
 The Fund has two mandates where illiquidity is an issue. - 4.8 The first is the global property mandate with Partners which is structured as a commitment for capital calls and must be adhered to.
 The second is the private equity allocation with HarbourVest.
 These two mandates amount to 10% of the total assets under management and therefore their illiquidity is not considered an issue in the medium term.